 If you'd like to experience peeing out of your butt, then this place is up your alley.
 I came here with my husband about a week ago for the first time and everything seemed fine.
 Fast forward to Sunday, and for $30 dollars we got a carne asada plate that was reminiscent of dog food, chile verde cubes with more sauce than pork (which by the way was not cooked properly as I'm still feeling this today on Tuesday), and rancid refried beans.
 I was hoping to find an authentic Mexican spot with great food, instead, I found a place that has low standards in how they prepare and serve food.
 There are plenty of places around here that won't try to kill you.
 This is one is a bust.

 I posted the review on Yelp, which I'm rarely using nowadays.
-It seems that I'm getting censored a lot of the times and it isn't worth it to me to give them free content.
+It seems that I'm getting censored a lot of the time and it isn't worth it to me to give them free content.
 I want to clarify a few things.
 I was here a week prior to this incident and everything seemed fine.
 Usually, I wait three visits before writing a review.
 I worked in the restaurant business for many years and I remember having plenty of off days and nights.
 It happens.
 In the spirit of fairness, I figured three visits is an adequate number.
 You know enough time to allow a place to get their affairs in order.
 Unfortunately for Los Molcajetes, the review arrived after the second and last visit.
 I don't want to get into the gruesome details, but what I can say is that I was surprised to see the health department quick link beneath the health inspection rating.
 I was also appalled at what an A rating actually means.

-I was hesitant at first but after staying up all night with sharp stomach pains, fever, chills and body aches, I took it upon myself to file a complaint.
+I was hesitant at first but after staying up all night with sharp stomach pains, fever, chills, and body aches, I took it upon myself to file a complaint.
 Approximately three days later, I received an email from a health inspector.
 The correspondence read as follows:

 I’m the inspector that went out to investigate your complaint at Los Molcajetes.
 I received your complaint yesterday, also performed a routine inspection at time of investigation.